elastisys/compliantkubernetes/docs/adr/0014-use-bats-for-testing-bash-wrappers.md

 ## Decision Outcome

-Chosen option: "bats", because the benefit of using a standard and rather light tool outweights the cost of collective training on the new tool.
+Chosen option: "bats", because the benefit of using a standard and rather light tool outweighs the cost of collective training on the new tool.

 ### Positive Consequences